Unity-Technologies/com.unity.multiplayer.docs/tools/runtime-stats-monitor.md

 ### USS Classes

 A full list of USS class names that can be used to style the RNSM can be found in Configuration/UssClassNames.cs.

+### Using the panel settings

+addressing screen real estate issues